advaitchorghade/AdvaitsAlgos/README.md

 Disadvantages:

 * As briefly described in the advantages - the order may not be filled at a specific price.
 More research needed.
 * Sharpe has been calculated with 0% interest rates - clearly not realistic.
 Difficulty: Interest rates have been volitile - TODO: How to calculate Sharpe with varying interest rates.

+### Strategy 2: